 The protection of the private information of Luther Seminary community members is of critical importance to the Office of Technology (OT).
 As data breaches become more sophisticated and common, our approach to information security must also evolve.
 Multi-factor authentication has been on the OT roadmap for some time, though this recent change in cyber insurance requirements has sped up the timeline.
 Implementing multi-factor authentication is one way to satisfy regulatory and insurance requirements for data protection.

 - You’ll be invited by email to enroll a phone, smartphone, tablet or other device with Duo.

 - The smartphone application offers quick notifications and authentication.
 You’ll download the Duo Mobile app from your device’s app store and follow the instructions to connect it to your Luthersem account.

-- When you connect to the Global Protect VPN, you’ll be asked to choose an authentication method.
+- When you connect to the Global Protect VPN, or SSO apps such as Google Apps for Education (email, calendar, drive) or Moodle, you’ll be asked to choose an authentication method.

 - Duo Push – open the notification on your phone and choose Accept

 - Passcode – you can generate a one-time use access code within the Duo mobile app.
 To login, you’ll enter your username and then “password, accesscode” in the password field.

 Frequently Asked Questions